bcgov/aqwarnings/frontend/warnings/2025-08-28_Issue_PM25_Smithers.md

 breath, cough or wheezing, should follow the advice of their health care provider.
 Staying indoors helps to reduce exposure.

-Open burning restrictions are now in effect within 10km of the Burns Lake firehall until August 29, 2025 10:00 AM local time.
+Open burning restrictions are now in effect within 10km of the Smithers firehall until August 29, 2025 11:00 AM local time.
 No new fires may be initiated, and no additional material may be added to existing fires.
 For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.

 Visit the provincial [air quality data webpage](https://www2.gov.bc.ca/gov/content/environment/air-land-water/air/air-quality)